Please confirm topic selection

 • Urodynamic studies

-• recommended to be obtained prior to decompression but not at delay of decompression
+• recommended to be obtained prior to decompression, but not at the expense of delaying decompression

-• PVR values < 200 ml with a 97% negative predictive value for cauda equina syndrome
+• PVR values <200 mL have a 97% negative predictive value for cauda equina syndrome

 • assessment for return of bladder function